Python Turtle - Lesson 5¶

 The

-get_numberfunction:def get_number(prompt):→ defines our new function with one argumentprompt:we observed that the prompt was one of the differences between our two blocks of similar code
+get_numberfunction:def get_number(prompt):→ creates a new function with one input calledpromptwe saw earlier that the prompt text was different in each part of the code

-using this argument means we can provide a different prompt each time we call the function
+promptmeans we can change the message each time we use the function

-else:→ ifnumdoes not contain only numbers, run the following code blockprint("Invalid input")→ informs the user their input is not correctquit()→ exits the program
+else:→ runs ifnumis not a numberprint("Invalid input")→ tells the user their input is wrongquit()→ stops the program

-num_sides = get_number("How many sides?> ")→ calls theget_numberfunctionget_number()→ calls the function"How many sides?> "→ provides the prompt string to the functionnum_sides =takes the value returned by the function and assigns it tonum_sides
+num_sides = get_number("How many sides?> ")→ uses the functionget_number()→ runs the function"How many sides?> "→ is the message shown to the usernum_sides =→ stores the value returned from the function

-size = get_number("Length of sides?> ")→ calls theget_numberfunctionget_number()→ calls the function"Length of sides?> "→ provides the prompt string to the functionsize =takes the value returned by the function and assigns it tosize
+size = get_number("Length of sides?> ")→ uses the function againget_number()→ runs the function"Length of sides?> "→ is the message shown to the usersize =→ stores the value returned from the function

 Playing with colour¶

-Let’s keep adding features to our program.
-Turtle allows you to also change the colour of your shapes and lines using the method color:
+With Turtle, you can change the colour of your shapes and lines using the color method.

 Spelling colour / color

-Now let’s change the colour of our shape.
+Now let’s change the colour of the shape.

 Line 5Line 6Line 35